autocore-ai/AutowareAuto/docs/howto/index.md

 How to {#howto}
 =========

-Each how to article is a standalone resource to introduce and inform you about usage of Autoware.Auto for autonomous vehicle application development.
+Each how to article is a standalone resource to introduce and inform developers about usage of Autoware.Auto for autonomous vehicle application development.

-For an indepth review of Autoware.Auto, see its [tutorials](@ref tutorials).
+For an in-depth review of Autoware.Auto features, see [tutorials](@ref tutorials) category.

 - @subpage how-to-write-tests-and-measure-coverage
 - @subpage integration-testing